-All trial lawyers and other fighters have their mornings when they do not feel great physically, days when they feel down about their personal relationships or finances, and times when they dwell on past foibles that affected their reputations and sense of ability to lead their lives right.
+All trial lawyers and other fighters have their mornings when they do not feel great physically, days when they feel down about their personal relationships or fell challenged over their business operations, and times when they dwell on past foibles that affected their reputations and sense of ability to lead their lives right.
 We will not feel any better physically by getting stuck on our aches and pains.
-Our personal relationships and finances are not going to improve by going into emotional tailspins.
+Our personal relationships and business operations are not going to improve by going into emotional tailspins.
 Our past mistakes have happened and we can only move forward; consider hugely successful late trial lawyer Joe Jamail who flunked his law school civil negligence class and just squeezed by to pass the bar exam.

 What separates me from the person who runs faster than I, and persuades the judge that I did not persuade today?
 All being humans, we all can reach huge success.
-We increase our potential success not only with the essentials of working smart and hard, but also by allowing for failures along the way, learning from and transcending those failures, and clearing out our psychological gunk not only to unstick ourselves and to transcend obstacles, but also to remove ourselves from making other people barriers to our own success.
+By winning through owning the outcome, I increase my potential success not only with the essentials of working smart and hard, but also by accepting that failures along the way, learning from and transcending those failures, and clearing out my psychological gunk not only to unstick myself and to transcend obstacles, but also to remove myself from making other people barriers to our own success.

-Once we own the outcome, we no longer look outside ourselves to blame others or situations for impediments to our success, but instead work more on ourselves and look more closely on how we can develop and perform better so that the obstacles of others and of situations become merely part of the game towards winning and reaching the exhilaration of the win.
+Once we focus on winning through owning the outcome, we no longer look outside ourselves to blame others or situations for impediments to our success, but instead work more on ourselves and look more closely on how we can develop and perform better so that the obstacles of others and of situations become merely part of the game towards winning and reaching the exhilaration of the win.